-Letter from the founder
+A Letter from Our founder

-I hope that TEAW comes to be seen as a space that elevates our internal and collective conversations, so that we continuously reinforce our commitments to being vocal, critical and creative thinkers for the betterment of ourselves and our societies.
+I hope that Through the Eyes of African Women comes to be seen as a space that celebrates honest, whole portrayals of African women’s lives and contributions, elevating our internal and collective conversations, so that we continuously reinforce our commitments to being vocal, critical and creative thinkers for the betterment of ourselves and our societies.